 When it started to really get traction as a concept, almost 10 years ago, DevOps was primarily used to push rapid changes to web environments with minimal impact for the users.
 That might still be true today but DevOps as a concept evolved.
 A lot.

 We now rely on DevOps models to move at high velocity, adapting and developing at speeds that are light years away from anything we’ve seen before.
 It’s the way we deliver, test, monitor, and release functionalities.
 A strong DevOps culture will help teams collaborate better, reduce back and forward, and develop new features without sacrificing security along the way.

 On the other hand, however nice that may sound, making the change to a DevOps approach is not that easy.
 Besides the proper processes, more than anything, you need the proper team, which we are going to discuss today.

-We reached out to a few awesome companies and poked our noses in their day to day operations hoping to find out how they managed to get over this major hurdle.
+We reached out to a few awesome companies and poked our noses in their day-to-day operations hoping to find out how they managed to get over this major hurdle.
 We asked how they manage to build a successful DevOps team, what are the main roles you should have to get started, and how you can make sure they work seamlessly together in responding to DevOps challenges.
 We also poked our noses in their tools choices hoping to find a balance between building vs. buying new tools.
 You can read all about it in my other article about how to create a healthy DevOps toolchain.

 DevOps Team Structure: What Are the Roles and Responsibilities of a DevOps Engineer